NEW (04/30/2013) Proposed Constitutional Amendments

 Section 2.
 The following offices shall be elected by the members of the Association: The Vice President shall serve for one year and then succeed to the office of President-Elect (three year commitment).
 The President-Elect shall succeed to the office of President (two year commitment).
 The Secretary and the Treasurer shall each serve for three years or until a successor is elected.

 Section 3.
-Five Regional Representatives shall serve for one year or until their successors are elected.
-One representative will be elected from regions 1 & 2; one from regions 3 & 4; and so on.
-These representatives shall be elected by the members of those combined regions (not the membership at large), and will be selected from alternating regions each year, if possible.
+Five Regional Representatives shall serve for two years or until their successors are elected.
+These terms begin and end at the CACCRAO Annual Conference.
+One representative will be elected from regions 1 & 2; one frmo regions 3 & 4; and so on.
+These representatives shall be elected by the members of those combined regions (not the membership at large), and will be selected from alternating regions each election.
+Regional Representative Elections will be alternating (Term beginning Spring 2013): 1& 2, 5 & 6, and 9 & 10 in even years for one cycle and 3 & 4 and 7 & 8 on odd years for a second cycle.

 Section 4.
 No member shall hold more than one office at a time, and no member shall be eligible to serve more than two consecutive terms in the same office unless extenuating circumstances arise and they are reappointed by the Executive Board.
 The term of office shall begin at the close of the Annual Meeting at which the officers are elected.